 Transactional search intent means just that there is going to be a purchase involved somewhere.

 Think of a blog as a mediator – your blog is a mediator between a Google search and a purchase, so you need your blog to be in the middle of that.

 Here’s an example of how some of the biggest blogs make money.

 A transactional search could be something like “best credit cards”.
 Somebody is looking to sign up with a credit card, but they want to know what the best one is.
 They want to read the information.

 The first organic search result is from Forbes, one of the biggest websites on business and finance.
 Then you have NerdWallet, a major finance blog.
 These are all previous blogs or media sites, like Credit Karma, Bankrate, and others.

 So if you go to one of these sites, you go to a list post providing all of the opportunities and answers to that transactional search with affiliate links.

-Here’s how affiliate marketing works: you click on one of these sites, and click on one of the affiliate links that are recommending a product.
+Here’s how affiliate marketing works: you click on one of these sites and click on one of the affiliate links that recommends a product.
 You then apply, for example, for American Express.
-That click can be tracked via the affiliate link and then you can make money on that.
+That click can be tracked via the affiliate link, and then the affiliate can make money on that.

 Here’s the sequence: